 - Provide definitions that anticipate future changes in institutions for education and learning.

-The term "school" is used to refer to all educational institutions having the following characteristics:
+The term "school" is used to refer to all educational institutions that have the following characteristics:

-- One or more teachers to give instruction;
+- Have one or more teachers to give instruction

-- Based in one or more buildings; and
+- Are based in one or more buildings

 The CDE further defines a public school as a kindergarten through grade twelve and/or adult educational institution that:

-- Except for charter schools, implements a curriculum that fully meets state requirements as specified in the California Education Code relating to required courses of study;
+- With the exception of charter schools: Implements a curriculum that fully meets state requirements as specified in the California Education Code relating to required courses of study.

-- Except for charter schools, the entity’s budget structure is consistent with the budget structure of schools operated by the authorizing agency; and
+- With the exception of charter schools: Contains a budget structure that is consistent with the budget structure of schools operated by the authorizing agency.

 - Is based in one or more buildings that are "Field Act" compliant,* unless exempt.

 *Earthquake resistant construction.
 The Field Act was one of the first pieces of legislation that mandated earthquake resistant construction (specifically for schools in California) in the United States.